-Terms and conditions of transactions with related parties:
+- Terms and conditions of transactions with related parties:

-- Reinsurance transactions to/from related parties are made in arm's length transactions both at normal market prices and on normal commercial terms. - Outstanding balances at year-end are unsecured, interest free and settlement occurs in cash.
+Reinsurance transactions to/from related parties are made in arm's length transactions both at normal market prices and on normal commercial terms. - Outstanding balances at year-end are unsecured and interest free.